alexwlchan/scripts/textexpander/README.md

         """,
     },
     {
-        "name": "get_safari_url.py",
-        "description": """
-        print the URL in my frontmost Safari window.
-        This makes a couple of tweaks to tidy up the URL, e.g. remove tracking parameters and tidy up some Jekyll stuff for my personal site.
-        """,
-    },
-    {
-        "name": "get_tweet_text.py",
-        "description": """
-        print a Markdown-formatted blockquote of a tweet I've got open in Safari, suitable for saving in Obsidian
-        """,
-    },
-    {
         "name": "get_wikipedia_quote.py",
         "description": """
         get URL and first paragraph of a Wikipedia entry I have open in Safari, suitable for saving in Obsidian.